 While there’s no disagreement that someone with hundreds of thousands of fans can expose your brand to thousands of followers.
-If they are not right fit for your niche or industry, they’ll be unable to motivate any action or drive leads to your business.
+If they are not the right fit for your niche or industry, they’ll be unable to motivate any action or drive leads to your business.

-This relationship can be built on the monetary exchanges, product/service exchanges and a range of other models working out there.
+This relationship can be built on the monetary exchanges, product/service exchanges, and a range of other models working out there.
 You should study which model suits your niche and may be beneficial for your business.

 There is another reason to build a bloggers network – they are social experts.
-While a social media celebrity might not have blogging skills, good bloggers do have excellent social media skills can offer a wider influence across various platforms.
+While a social media celebrity might not have blogging skills, good bloggers do have excellent social media skills and can offer a wider influence across various platforms.

 So what are you waiting for?
 Get started today!

 Now, when you have decided to dive into the blogger outreach – remember something that I learned after spending quite a lot of time and effort.
 Outreach is much more than mere sending emails to random bloggers and asking them to write something about you or review your products/services.